 Bridge on the West Fork Foss Lakes Trail

 The first 0.6 miles winds through a fern forest.
-The incline is gradual and there are gorgeous views of West Fork Foss River.
-Once reaching the bridge across the river, the incline steepened and exposure to the sun increased.
+The incline is gradual, and there are gorgeous views of the West Fork Foss River.
+Once reaching the sturdy bridge across the river, the incline steepened, and exposure to the sun increased.
+Trail switchbacks will be common from this point forward.

 Check Out Another Amazing Backpacking Trip Next: Enchanted Valley